betomarcos/sports_performance/README.md

 **Recommendation**: Based on the following results and the data available for the analysis, the recommendation would be to focus most of the attention to increasing the # of hours slept every day.
 This is the metric that has the most impact on Sleep Score.

-**Correlation scores:**
+**Correlation scores: Sleep vs:**

-resting_hr: -0.342
-- Moderate Negative Correlation: As resting heart rate increases, the sleep score tends to decrease.
-This might indicate that higher resting heart rates are associated with lower sleep quality.
+* **resting_hr: -0.252:** Moderate Negative Correlation: Indicates that as resting heart rate increases, the sleep score tends to decrease.
+The relationship is moderate.

-sleep_hours: 0.848
-- Strong Positive Correlation: As sleep hours increase, the sleep score also tends to increase significantly, suggesting that more sleep is associated with better sleep quality.
+* **sleep_hours: 0.710:** Strong Positive Correlation: This shows a strong positive relationship, suggesting that as sleep hours increase, the sleep score also tends to increase, indicating better sleep quality with more sleep hours.

-alcohol_ct: -0.112
-- Weak Negative Correlation: There is a slight tendency for sleep score to decrease as alcohol consumption increases, but the relationship is weak.

-allergies_score: 0.084
-- Very Weak Positive Correlation: There is almost no correlation between allergies score and sleep score, indicating that allergies may not significantly impact sleep quality in this dataset.
+* **alcohol_ct: 0.009:** Very Weak Positive Correlation: There is almost no correlation between alcohol count and sleep score, indicating that alcohol consumption has minimal impact on sleep score in this dataset.

-duration_minutes: -0.314
-- Weak to Moderate Negative Correlation: As the duration of activities increases, the sleep score tends to decrease.
-This might indicate that longer durations of physical activity could be linked to lower sleep quality, though the relationship is not strong.

-max_hr: -0.080
+* **allergies_score: 0.089:** Very Weak Positive Correlation: This suggests a very slight positive relationship between allergies score and sleep score, which is not likely to be significant.
+* **duration_minutes: 0.094:** Very Weak Positive Correlation: There is a very slight positive correlation, indicating that longer duration of activities has a minimal impact on increasing the sleep score.
-- Very Weak Negative Correlation: There's a minimal negative correlation between maximum heart rate and sleep score, suggesting little to no relationship between these variables.
+* **max_hr: -0.005:** Very Weak Negative Correlation: There is virtually no correlation between maximum heart rate and sleep score, suggesting little to no relationship.

-aerobic_te: -0.220
-- Weak Negative Correlation: There is a slight negative correlation between aerobic training effect and sleep score, indicating that higher aerobic training effect might be associated with lower sleep scores, but the relationship is not strong.
+* **aerobic_te: -0.069:** Very Weak Negative Correlation: Indicates a very slight negative relationship between aerobic training effect and sleep score, which is not likely to be significant.

 ---------------------------------------------------------------